Coco1126-zhao/Speed-to-Market-Predictor/README.md

 ## AI Workflow

-This project was built with Claude (Anthropic) as a coding and analysis collaborator across the full pipeline — from data exploration and feature engineering decisions through to model evaluation and README narrative.
+This project was built with Claude as a coding and analysis collaborator.
 Claude was used to accelerate code iteration, catch bugs (index alignment errors in evaluation, duplicate column issues in SHAP profiling), and stress-test analytical interpretations against domain knowledge.
 The energy market framing, feature design choices (e.g. `has_proposed_date` as a commitment signal, policy era binary flags), and all findings interpretations are my own.